bit0x1er/CyberTweet/README.md

 # Welcome to CyberTweet 🚀

 CyberTweet is a (Like New Social Cybersecurity Tweet Platform ) modern UI project designed to showcase **Tailwind CSS V4** skills.
-This project is inspired by **X (formerly Twitter)** and built with a clean, professional design.
+This project design is inspired by **X (formerly Twitter)** and built with a clean, professional design.

 ## 🌐 Live Demo
 Want to see CyberTweet?
 [Check it out here](https://vinaymahendre.github.io/CyberTweet/)